top of page

 His next book project has grown out of archival research he undertook at St. Catherine’s Monastery in Sinai, Egypt.
 The project focuses on the wealth of unstudied Fatimid, Ayyubid, and Mamluk administrative documents sent to the monastery by the Arab state administration in Cairo, monastic settlements, account books, and monastic internal documents to tell the long history of the monastery's role as a social, political, and judicial powerbroker in the Sinai across more than a millennium of Muslim and non-Muslim polities ruling over Egypt.

-Tobias is more broadly interested in the formation and consolidation of Islamic legal institutions, ritual law, Arabic papyrology, manuscript studies, and the endurance of Islamic legal ideas into the early modern and modern period.
+Tobias is more broadly interested in Islamic and Byzantine legal institutions, arbitration, ritual law, Arabic papyrology, manuscript studies, and the transmission of legal knowledge in Islamicate history.
 He previously earned a Master of Legal Studies from the University of Chicago Law School and a Master of Arts in Islamic Studies from the American University of Beirut.
-He has extensively studied Arabic, Turkish, Persian, and Syriac, as well as Attic Greek.
+He has extensively studied Arabic, Turkish, Persian, and Syriac, as well as a bit of Attic Greek.
 Tobias’s work has appeared, among others, in the Harvard Journal of Islamic Law, the Journal of Islamic Manuscripts, the Journal of Religion, and Gorgias Press.

 Publications